 As a WIC participant, you receive nutritious foods, nutrition counseling, breastfeeding support and access to many community resources.
 During twice a year office visits, we will weigh and measure your child, help you to develop a plan to meet your nutritional needs and tell you about other services that might be available to you.
 A variety of nutrition or physical activity classes are offered monthly, such as preparing for pregnancy, baby cuing, transitioning to solids, canning, gardening and picky eaters.
 Classes are also available online.

-Please call 802-888-7447 or toll free 888-253-8798 to make an appointment.
+Call 802-888-7447 or toll free 888-253-8798 to make an appointment.
 Most of our clinics run from 8:00 a.m. - 3:30 p.m. in our Morrisville office.
-For the convenience of our clients, we also have a clinic on the second Wednesday of the month in Hardwick at the United Church, at 216 South Main St.
+For the convenience of our clients, we also have a clinic on the second Wednesday of the month at the United Church of Hardwick, at 216 South Main Street, Hardwick.

 WIC participants receive and eWIC card that allows them to shop at an approved grocery store or small market throughout the state and some border stores using a card similar to a debit card.